-- Buying a car or using your own car as security for other loan purposes – the car must be less than five years old, comprehensively insured and doesn’t have any finance owing on it
+- Buying a car or using your own car as security for other loan purposes – the car must be up to seven years old, comprehensively insured and doesn’t have any finance owing on it

 - Buying a suitable vehicle – you can’t use our Secured Personal Loan to buy a caravan, motorbike, commercial vehicle or truck

 - Looking for a loan of $4,000 to $100,000

 - Wanting a loan with a term of less than seven years.